nitrozyna/FDR-Metabolomics/timelog.md

 * *4 hours* Created a parser for passatuto data, emailed Justin and supervisor and decided to refine the approach for reproducing passatuto result

+### 10 Oct 2020

+* *1.5 hours* Read resources about mass spectrometry in metabolomics from Justin and Simon, talked to a mass spectrometry lecturer to clarify a few concepts